Product has been added to the cart.

 Typically, a cell phone is managed in device settings.
 To maximize the ease of use of the RAZ Memory Cell Phone, however, the phone is managed through a groundbreaking feature called Remote Manage.
 Remote Manage provides caregivers the ability to manage all features of the RAZ Memory Cell Phone from anywhere in the U.S. or Canada, using a mobile application called the RAZ Care app.

-The mobile application can be downloaded by the caregiver to his or her smartphone, such as an iPhone, Android phone, or tablet.
-To be clear, the stroke victim does not have access to the device settings; the caregiver controls these settings, and all features of the phone, through the online portal or app.
+The caregiver can download the mobile application to his or her smartphone, such as an iPhone, Android phone, or tablet.
+To be clear, the stroke victim does not have access to the device settings; the caregiver controls these settings, and all of the phone’s features, through the app.

 Remote Manage offers caregivers many capabilities and options.
 These include, but are not limited to, the following:

-• Manage contacts – Create, edit, and delete your senior’s contacts, including the pictures, remotely.
+• Manage contacts – Remotely create, edit, and delete your senior’s contacts, including the pictures.

 • Limit incoming calls to those from contacts – Block incoming calls from anyone other than contacts to prevent scam calls and telemarketing calls.

-• Video calls – Contacts can video call the senior through the mobile application (not yet available – coming soon).
+• Video calls – Contacts can video call the senior through the mobile application.

 • Contact allow list – This is a list of people (not contacts) who can call the senior even if incoming calls are limited to contacts.